Ethel Scarborough: Later life

 Scarborough turned away from music towards politics in the mid-1930s.
 She was active in the Conservative Party, for which she stood in Ebbw Vale against Aneurin Bevan at the 1935 United Kingdom general election, taking second place with 22.2% of the vote.
 She was a participant in the 1936 Jarrow March protesting against unemployment.
 Prior to and during World War II she was chairman of Barnet Urban District Council.

 Scarborough never married.
 From the late 1930s she lived at Quiet Court, Perrott Lane, Graffham in Sussex, where a dispute with a neighbour came before the courts in 1945.
-She died at Graffham in 1956, aged 76.
+She died at Graffham in 1956, aged 76, and was buried in the Scarborough family vault in the Lebanon Circle at Highgate Cemetery.